sisoje/mv/README.md

 # Apple vs MV patterns

 Many tutorials lead you to believe that MVVM is the way to go in SwiftUI.
-This is very incorrect!
+This may be incorrect.
 Apple made SwiftUI because they wanted to eliminate MV pattern derivatives.
 Please dont fight with the framework.
 If you like MVVM just dont use SwiftUI.

 ### SwiftUI eliminates View completely